 We completed our initial public offering on November 21, 2007.
 In that offering and in a concurrent private offering we raised net proceeds before offering expenses of approximately \$533.6 million.
-We have commenced investing these proceeds, and as of March 31, 2008, have a portfolio of RMBS and whole mortgage loans of approximately \$1.6 billion.
+We have commenced investing these proceeds, and as of June 30, 2008, had a portfolio of RMBS and whole mortgage loans of approximately \$1.9 billion.

 Our objective is to provide attractive risk-adjusted returns to our investors over the long-term, primarily through dividends and secondarily through capital appreciation.
 We intend to achieve this objective by investing in a broad class of financial assets to construct an investment portfolio that is designed to achieve attractive risk-adjusted returns and that is structured to comply with the various federal income tax requirements for REIT status.
+We expect that over the near term our investment portfolio will continue to be weighted toward non-Agency RMBS, subject to maintaining our REIT qualification and our 1940 Act exemption, which may, depending on the composition of our investment portfolio, require us to purchase Agency RMBS or other qualifying assets.
+Over time we expect that our investment portfolio will become more weighted toward residential mortgage loans.